Subdividing land

 • Consolidation of properties

-Landowners and developers must make an application to the appropriate approving authority (e.g. municipality or Ministry of Transportation and Infrastructure District Office) to subdivide their land.
+Landowners and developers must make an application to the appropriate approving authority (e.g. municipality or Ministry of Transportation and Transit District Office) to subdivide their land.
 Whom you need to contact will depend on whether the land to be subdivided is inside or outside of a municipality.

 Subdivision approval